ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 `-o OUT_TYPE`, `--out_type OUT_TYPE` - Set output file type to `csv` (comma-separated values) or `tsv` (tab-separated values).
 Default output file type is csv.

 `--min_count MIN_COUNT` - Minimum count of sequences searched (must be an integer).
-Default value is 1 (searching through all sequences present in the "k-seq start" round.
+Default value is 1 (search through all sequences present in the "k-seq start" round).

 `-p`, `--track_progress` - If this flag is used, progress will be printed in the terminal.